Moving off? That’s not too difficult, surely?

 A quick glance in the mirrors is not enough!

-When it’s safe to move off simply release the hand brake, apply a little more gas, lift the clutch smoothly and you’ll move off smoothly.
+When it’s safe to move off simply release the hand brake, apply a little more gas, lift the clutch smoothly and you’ll move off smoothly and safely.

 Dangers and pitfalls